oxipay/posdocs/docs/api/send_receipt.md

-x_firmware_version | Unicode string | current firmware version of POS device x_receipt_number | Unicode string | This must be the same reference (x_pos_transaction_ref) that would get passed through on future ProcessSalesAdjustment requests tracking_data <code class="optional">optional</code> | Associative array | A map that can be populated with additional tracking/state information that will get passed back in the response purchase_items | String array | A string array with the description of items purchased signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key
+x_firmware_version | Unicode string | current firmware version of POS device x_receipt_number | Unicode string | This must be the same reference (x_pos_transaction_ref) that would get passed through on future ProcessSalesAdjustment requests tracking_data <code class="optional">optional</code> | Associative array | A map that can be populated with additional tracking/state information that will get passed back in the response signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key

 <h3>Response</h3>